 When you write a divorce settlement agreement, it’s important to work with your soon-to-be former spouse.
 Remember that what the two of you can agree on in this document can help make the divorce process quicker, easier, and less expensive than a drawn-out divorce trial.
 You’ll both have to compromise.
 You both likely will not get 100% what you want.
 However, with some give and take, you can get through the process.
 Here’s how you can write the agreement:

-Because divorce is a legal process and because a divorce settlement agreement is legally binding, it’s important that you consider the answers to the following questions.
+Because divorce is a legal process and because a divorce settlement agreement may be legally binding, it’s important that you consider the answers to the following questions.

 From a technical standpoint, the answer is no. You can represent yourself in any legal proceeding, including separation and divorce.
 The same can be said for a divorce settlement agreement.
 You don’t technically need an attorney.
 With that being said, though, an attorney can help make sure that (a) you’re treated fairly during the divorce process and in the settlement agreement and (b) that you’re protected as a parent.
 The court does not look solely at the gender of a parent when making a decision on custody.
 They consider the best interest of the child.
 A lawyer can also help you avoid fights with your former partner by speaking with them on your behalf.
 They can also represent you during the divorce process.